 Initially the Miao New Year Festival was only celebrated among the Miao in Kaili, Majiang, Leishan, Danzhai, and Huangping of Guizhou Province; followed by the Miao in Du'an, Bama, Dahua, Pingguo and Long'an of Guangxi Zhuang Autonomous Region.
 Now it's widely celebrated among all Miao.

 See Miao New Year for Yourself.
 Miao New Year is a great time to visit Miao areas.
-China Highlights can create a private tour based on your requirements to experience Miao culture, or we can customize one of our Guizhou tours.
+China Highlights can create a private tour based on your requirements to experience Miao culture.